(Updated on July 28, 2022)

 4) Shaking

-Intense shaking may occur in your vehicle when you start it up or change gears.
-This shaking is a sign that you have engine problems for some reason.
-You’ll feel the vibrations through the seats because they’re so intense.
+Intense shaking may occur in your vehicle when you start it up, particularly while idling.
+This shaking is likely the engine misfiring, and a sign that you have engine problems.
+You may feel the vibrations through the seats because they’re so intense and the engine will not run smoothly.

 This is normally one of the signs of your distributor cap going bad but can signify other problems as well.